notro/pytest-circuitpython/README.rst

   This seems to work for tests but not fixtures, it needs more attention.

 * If a test file changes but the file length stays the same, it is not uploaded to the board.
-  Some checksumming is needed to improve on this. hashlib_ would probably have helped if it was included in the build.
+  Some checksumming is needed to improve on this. hashlib_ would probably have helped if it was enabled in the build.

 * Namespace cleanup needs improvement by removing more test variables during run to avoid running out of memory.
 At least classes and modules are missing cleanup (pytest_fixture_post_finalizer(), pytest_runtest_teardown()).